-The evaluation of the literature studies provided by the applicant does not show particular resistance to PHMB with bacteria.
+The evaluation of the literature studies provided does not show particular resistance to PHMB by bacteria.
 Nevertheless it is not appropriate to conclude that PHMB resistance is not an issue and that a resistance management strategy is not required.
-In particular, the description in the literature of:

-- cross resistances; - modifications of the expression of genes as a mechanism of tolerance to subletal concentrations of PHMB;

-should be taken into account in the strategy of resistance management.
+In particular, the description in the literature of cross resistances and modifications of the expression of genes as a mechanism of tolerance to sublethal concentrations of PHMB should be taken into account in the strategy of resistance management.

-Standard methods of measuring resistance brought about by biocide use are not available and should be developed for all type of biocides (Assessment of the Antibiotic Resistance Effects of Biocides, Scenihr 2009).
+Indeed Standard methods of measuring resistance brought about by biocide use are not available and should be developed for all types of biocides (Assessment of the Antibiotic Resistance Effects of Biocides, Scenihr 2009).